15 Different Types of Bats Found in Alabama

 These different types of bats in Alabama have a wingspan of 8-10 inches and weigh about 10-12 grams.

 It is found in eastern North America’s forests, caves, and other roosting sites.
 The Indiana bat hibernates in caves during the winter months.
-It feeds on insects, including moths, beetles, and flies, in the summer.
+It feeds on insects in the summer, including moths, beetles, and flies.

 11. Mexican Free-tailed Bat

 The Mexican free-tailed bat is one of the most common bats in Alabama.
-These small bats are reddish-brown or gray, with a wingspan of 9-10 inches.
+These small bats are reddish-brown or gray, with 9-10 inches wingspan.

-These types of bats in Alabama have excellent hearing, which helps them locate their prey.
+These bats in Alabama have excellent hearing, which helps them locate their prey.
 They use echolocation to navigate dark areas, making this bat a superb pest control!

 Babies are born during late spring and summer, between May and July.
 Mexican free-tails also give birth to twins more often than other types of bats in North America.